Terieyenike/face-detection/README.md

-# Face Detection with Clarifai
+# Web3 dApp Face Detection App with Clarifai

 This app uses Clarifai API to detect the location of human faces in images.